Event Listeners

 Event capturing

-Event capturing is when root node is fired first, and then Propagate downwards until it reach targeted element.
-Capturing is possible by using third boolean parameter (true) in event listener.
+Event capturing is when the root node is fired first and then propagates downward until it reaches the targeted element.
+Capturing is possible by using the third boolean parameter (true) in the event listener.
 Here is an example.

 <div id="div2">